Operations Guide14 min readUpdated 2026-06-13

 Review profit and loss (Week 4)

 Generate a monthly income statement.
 Are you profitable?
 Where is money going?
-Use this to make business decisions.
+Use this to make decisions — not gut feel.

 6